What is Gabapentin and Why is It Abused?

 Covvey is correct in saying that people abuse gabapentin for a variety of reasons.

 It can enhance the feelings of euphoria caused by opioids.
 It can reduce withdrawal effects.
-And it can “bypass the blocking effects of medications used for addiction treatment, enabling patients to get high while in recovery.”
+And it can allow patients to get high while in recovery, because it can bypass the blocking effects of addiction treatment medications.

 What Covvey didn’t mention, however, is that gabapentin misuse comes with some very serious risks: addiction, overdose, and even death.